dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 #### Next Community Call

-Next community call is on the 23th of March.
+Next community call is on the 4th of May.
-Suggestions for talks are welcomed.
+Suggestions for talks are welcomed, we have [Call for speakers](https://sessionize.com/dsc-community) open.